Lago Patria, killed wife and faked suicide: PM asks for life sentence

-The Prosecutor's Office of North Naples (replaced prosecutor Valeria Vinci) has requested life imprisonment for 65-year-old Gennaro De Falco, owner of the Soviet clinical analysis center in Lago Patria.
+The North Naples Prosecutor's Office (replacing Prosecutor Valeria Vinci) has requested a life sentence for 65-year-old Gennaro De Falco, owner of the Soviet clinical analysis center in Lago Patria.

 The man is accused before the Naples Assize Court on charges of having strangled his wife - the 12-year-old of Czech origin Romana Danielova, to whom the center was formally registered - on July 2020, 55 and of having staged a fake suicide by his wife.